Adaptive Human Trajectory Prediction via Latent Corridors: Problem Formulation

 \para{Adaptive Trajectory Prediction (ATP)} We aim to adapt $\pred$ to a deployment scene by observing new human trajectory data over a time interval.
 Let the dataset of \textit{new} human trajectory data be $\data'_{0:T}$ collected over the $T$ step time interval.
-The deployment scenes being adapted to in $\data'$ can be real or synthetic, can be of a new physical environment or same as the pre-training dataset, and can be obtained by a new or previously seen camera configuration.
+Here, $\data'$ can contain data from real or synthetic deployment scenes, a new physical environment or one from the pre-training dataset, a new or previously seen time period (e.g., nightime vs. daytime), and can be obtained by a new or previously seen camera pose.
 However, we assume that human pedestrians are present in the scene and they are navigating an outdoor environment.
 We adapt to scenes captured for a similar amount of time, between $T= 45$ seconds and $5$ minutes.
 We aim to adapt to scene-specific characteristics and fluctuating events beyond those that can be exploited by conditioning only on a segmentation map.

 In the adaptive trajectory prediction problem, a subset of the deployment dataset $\data'_{0:t}$, $t < T$ is observed.
 The goal is create an adapted model $\adapt[\pred]$ such that the prediction error decreases over the future observed deployment data $\data'_{t:T}$: